traits-ts/core/README.md

 About
 -----

-This is a small TypeScript library providing a *trait* (aka *mixin*) facility for extending classes with *multiple* base functionalities, although TypeScript/JavaScript technically do not allow multiple inheritance.
+This is a TypeScript library providing a *trait* (aka *mixin*) facility for extending classes with *multiple* base functionalities, although TypeScript/JavaScript technically do not allow multiple inheritance.

-For this, it internally leverages the regular `class extends` mechanism at the JavaScript level, so it is does not have to manipulate the run-time objects at all.
-At the TypeScript level, it is fully type-safe and correctly derives all properties of the traits a class is derived from.
+For this, it internally leverages the regular `class extends` mechanism and "linearizes" the trait hierarchy at the JavaScript level, so it is does not have to manipulate the run-time objects at all.
+At the TypeScript level, it is fully type-safe and recursively derives all properties of the traits a class is derived from.

 This library consists of just three API functions: `trait` for defining a trait (or sub-trait), the API function `derive` for deriving a base